Vitamin D Deficiency

 Prevention of Vitamin D Deficiency

-Adults less than 65 years of age who do not have year-round effective sun exposure shall consume 600 to 800 international units of vitamin D3 daily to prevent deficiency.
-Older adults 65 years of age or more shall consume 800 to 1000 international units of vitamin D3 daily to prevent deficiency and reduce the risk of fractures and falls.
+Adults younger than 65 who do not receive adequate sun exposure year-round should consume 400 to 800 IU of vitamin D3 daily to prevent deficiency.
+For adults aged 65 and older, a daily intake of 800 to 1,000 IU of vitamin D3 is recommended to prevent deficiency and reduce the risk of fractures and falls.[31]
+Supplementation exceeding 4,000 IU daily is not recommended for adults replete with this vitamin.

 Management of Vitamin D Deficiency

-• Calcitriol can be considered where the deficiency persists despite treatment with vitamin D2 and/or D3.
-The serum calcium level shall be closely monitored in these individuals due to an increased risk of hypercalcemia secondary to calcitriol.
+Calcitriol may be considered for individuals whose deficiency persists despite treatment with vitamin D2 or D3.
+Serum calcium levels should be closely monitored in these individuals due to the increased risk of hypercalcemia secondary to calcitriol use.
+Calcitriol does not require activation by 1α-hydroxylase in the kidney, making it the preferred option for individuals with advanced kidney failure or hypoparathyroidism.[34]

 Differential Diagnosis